mallanka/mallanka.github.io/index.md

 **Nationality**				  Belorussian

 I want to obtain employment in the field of programming development that will allow me to study new things constantly and depend only on my skills.
+Now I'm studying C#.

 ## **Education**